Papillary tumors of the pineal region: Grade III

 Grade III tumors are malignant.
 In these types of tumors the cells are actively reproducing abnormal cells.
 The cells of the tumor will often grow into nearby normal brain tissue.
 Grade III tumors tend to recur as higher-grade tumors.

 Epidemiology

-Papillary tumors of pineal region are extremely rare, constituting 0.4-1% of all central nervous system tumors.
+Papillary tumors of pineal region are extremely rare, constituting 0.4–1% of all central nervous system tumors.
 These tumors most commonly occur in adults with the mean age being 31.5.
-There have been cases reported for people between the ages 5 to 66 years.
+There have been cases reported for people between the ages of 5 and 66 years.
 There is a slight predominance of females who have these tumors.

 Current research

 Because of the rarity of these tumors, there is still a lot of unknown information.
 There are many case studies that have been reported on patients who have been diagnosed with this specific type of tumor.
 Most of the above information comes from the findings resulting from case studies.

 Since Papillary Tumors of the Pineal Region were first described in 2003, there have been seventy cases published in the English literature.
 Since there is such a small number of cases that have been reported, the treatment guidelines have not been established.
 A larger number of cases that contain a longer clinical follow-up are needed to optimize the management of patients with this rare disease.

 Even though there is a general consensus on the morphology and the immunohistochemical characteristics that is required for the diagnosis, the histological grading criteria have yet to be fully defined and its biological behavior appears to be variable.
 This specific type of tumor appears to have a high potential for local recurrence with a high tumor bed recurrence rate during the five years after the initial surgery.
 This suggests the need for a tumor bed boost radiotherapy after surgical resection.

 As stated above, the specific treatment guidelines have not yet been established, however, gross total resection of the tumor has been the only clinical factor associated overall and progression-free survival.
 The value of radiotherapy as well as chemotherapy on disease progression will need to be investigated in future trials.
 With this information, it will provide important insight into long-term management and may further our understanding of the histologic features of this tumor.